Neuroanthropology

 The piece by Dave Munger is, What backpack-wearing toddlers can tell us about how kids learn to walk.
 As always, Munger’s discussion is very thorough and gives a great sense for the original research.
 The work is reminiscent of the research of the late Esther Thelen, one of the psychologists who really opened my eyes to dynamic systems theory and a rethinking of developmental theory.

-2 Responses to “Kids falling down”
+2 thoughts on “Kids falling down

 Leave a Reply